 4 Harriet Tubman Museum and Educational Center

-Harriet Tubman became famous as a “conductor” of the Underground Railroad as she led other slaves to freedom at least 19 separate times over a ten-year period, garnering her the title “Moses of her people.”
+Harriet Tubman became famous as a “conductor” of the Underground Railroad as she led other enslaved people to freedom at least 13 separate times over a ten-year period, garnering her the title “Moses of her people.”
 This Cambridge museum showcases the remarkable life of Tubman, who grew up near here before escaping slavery.